-GUIDELINES REQUIREMENT COMMENTS COMPLIANCE YES/ NO SECTION 1.6 JUSTIFICATION The proposed digital screen is one of seven (7) new digital signs being proposed for the M2 Motorway as part of stage 3 signage works.
+GUIDELINES REQUIREMENT COMMENTS COMPLIANCE YES/ NO SECTION 1.6 JUSTIFICATION Justification of the proposal - The SEE must provide a justification for the advertisement in the proposed location, taking into account the assessment criteria in Schedule 5 of the SEPP and any mitigation or management measures to minimise potential impacts of the proposed advertisement.
+When the Minister for Planning is the consent authority or for signs on bridges, the justification of the proposal should also consider public benefits.
+The proposed digital screen is one of seven (7) new digital signs being proposed for the M2 Motorway as part of stage 3 signage works.
 Rigorous safety and land use investigations were undertaken to determine the suitability of each of the seven (7) sites including preliminary reviews by TfNSW.
 There are currently sixteen (16) signage faces along the Motorway.
 Under the existing commercial signage agreement for the M2 between the Applicant, Transurban and TfNSW it was anticipated that up to a maximum of forty five (45) signs could be installed pending development consent.
 There is an existing public benefit arrangement in place that is associated with the existing sixteen (16) signs.
 This arrangement provides an equally proportioned annual monetary contribution to each of the three Council's through which the Motorway passes- the City of Ryde Council, Hornsby Shire Council and the Hills Shire Council.
-The proposed Public Benefit Offer for the new signs is detailed in Section 3.4.1 of this SEE.
-As detailed in Table 4.2 the proposal complies in with the Schedule 5 assessment criteria and will result in a well-designed signage installation.
-It will complies in with the Schedule 5 assessment criteria and will result in a
+This proposed public benefit offer for the new signs is detailed in Section 3.4.1 of this SEE.
+As detailed in Table 4.2 the proposal complies in full with the Schedule 5 assessment criteria and will result in a well-designed signage installation.
+It will have a neutral visual impact and will not result in any adverse environmental, illumination, road safety or heritage impacts.
+In our professional opinion the proposal is justified.
+Yes